Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 ('Imported modules', set(['encodings.latin_1']))
 ```

 Gotcha! `str.encode(X)` tries to import the module `encodings.X`.
-So the fix should be easy, import the module in the main thread before using the function, and it should work, easy, right?
+So the fix should be easy: import the module in the main thread before using the function, and it should work, right?

 ```python
 import time